Bateman

 Bateman is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bateman's dwelling structure, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's figures of 76.5% houses and 23.6% other dwellings.
-Home ownership in Bateman was at 43.2%, aligning with the Perth metro figure.
-Mortgaged dwellings accounted for 35.6%, while rented dwellings were 21.1%.
-The median monthly mortgage repayment in Bateman was $2,200, matching the Perth metro average.
-Median weekly rent in Bateman was recorded at $420, compared to Perth metro's figures of $2,200 and $400 respectively.
-Nationally, Bateman's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Bateman's dwelling structure, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 76.8% houses and 23.2% other dwellings.
+Home ownership in Bateman stood at 43.2%, with mortgaged dwellings at 35.6% and rented ones at 21.1%.
+The median monthly mortgage repayment was $2,200, higher than Perth metro's average of $1,907.
+Median weekly rent in Bateman was $420, compared to Perth metro's $350.
+Nationally, Bateman's mortgage repayments were significantly higher at $2,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing